propalparolnapervom/OS/RedHat/Installation/REDHAT Install on VirtualBox.md

 ## 2. CONFIGURE VM TO RUN RHEL

-1. Launch VirtualBox from your system’s menu.
+**1. Launch VirtualBox**

+**2. Define VM storage**

-2. Define where VirtualBox stores the files that are used as virtual hard disks for the VMs you create.
+Define where VirtualBox stores the files that are used as virtual hard disks for the VMs you create.

 You will need at least 20 GB of available space.